danielpuglisi/danielpuglisi.github.com/_posts/2012-06-18-we-are-going-to-france.md

 ---
 layout: post
-category: tech
+category: personal
 title: "We are going to France"
-published: false
 ---

 Yes, thats true.
 We are going to France.
 [Rodrigo](http://rodrigohaenggi.com) and I.

-But before I'm going to reveal the reason why we are visiting France, I want to tell you a little story:
+But before I'm going to reveal the reason why we are visiting France, I want to tell you the story of a little boy:

-I tried very hard to learn French the last six years and I wasn't very successful.
-Truth be told, I suck at French.
+> The story is about a little boy who tried very hard to learn French the last six years, but wasn't very successful.
+Truth be told, he sucked at French.
-Very often I thought about the reason why I'm so bad.
-Was it my learning method?
-Did I spend to less time on cramming specific words or grammar rules?
-Or did I justed sucked?
+Very often that boy thought about the reason why he was so bad at it.
+He asked himself wether the reason was his learning method?
+Did he spend to little time on cramming specific words or grammar rules?
+Or did he just sucked in languages?
-So I did a little research into my past.
-I found out, that my marks at the primary school were quiet good and the French mark was around 5 (A-).
-So I moved on to the secondary school.
-And that was the time were my French mark jumped off the top floor of a high-rise without attracting a lifeline.
-My mark dropped to 1 (F) in the second semester.
+He started to dig around in his past and found out, that his marks at the elementary school were quite good and the French mark was around a 5 (A-).
+So he moved on with his thoughts and landed at the secondary school.
+And that was the time were his French mark jumped off the top of a high-rise without attracting a lifeline.
+His mark dropped to a 1 (F) in the second semester of the secondary school.
-At this time I hated the school.
-First I thought it was just my puperty.
-But after thinking a little bit longer about it, I realized that the main reason for the situation lay elsewhere.
+First he thought the reason for this were just his puberty.
+But after thinking a little bit longer about it, he realized that the main reason for his situation laid elsewhere.

-It was my class teacher.
-Everything I had done was bad, e.g. he humuliated me because of my handwriting and gave me bad marks because of it.
-But everyone could read my handwriting.
+> The reason was his former class teacher.
+Everything he had done, at the time back then, was presented by the teacher as poor.
+An example was, that the teacher humiliated him because of his handwriting and gave him bad marks because of it.
+So he began to train his handwriting skills, but it was never good enough.
+Everything he tried got restrained by this teacher.
+So he gave up.
+After the second semester he switched the class and his mark got a little bit better, but he never reached the same level that he had before.
+And even yet, he always has a bad feeling when he is hearing the French langauge.

-After a few years I heard from other students that they got bullied and the teacher ~~that asshole~~ was terminated.
+> After a few years that teacher got kicked out of school because of bullying students.

-So maybe my negative feelings about French are
+I also suck at French.
+I don't know why.
+Maybe it is because of such a shitty teacher or because I didn't learned enough for school.
+Maybe I will never know.
+But what I do know is, that this teacher from the story is an old fat wanker.

+But back to the topic of this post.
+We are going to France.
+To be more specific, we are going to Lyon.
+The reason for this is the [Ruby Lugdunum](http://rulu.eu/) conference.
+Rodrigo and I are passionate Ruby developers and I think we can learn much from the talks and the people we are going to meet there.

+I hope they speak English there and if not I do remeber a few words in French:

+"Excuse moi, je suis un tourist."